 Receivable from State and local governments - The amount recorded as receivable from State and local government represents outstanding funding commitments from the State of Georgia and various local counties and cities.
 The District periodically evaluates the collectability of receivables on a case by case basis.
 Anytime an evaluation indicates there is doubt on the collectability of a receivable, the District will record an allowance for doubtful accounts.
 When the District determines an account will not be collected, it is written off the books.
-On December 31, 2020, the District believed all receivables were fully collectible.
+On December 31, 2021, the District believed all receivables were fully collectible.
 Accordingly, no allowance for doubtful accounts has been recorded as of year-end.

 Capital assets - The District defines capital assets as assets with an initial individual cost of more than \$1,000 (amount not rounded) and an estimated useful life in excess of two years.
 Such assets are recorded at historical cost.
-The District did not have any capital assets as of December 31, 2020.
+The District did not have any capital assets as of December 31, 2021.

-Unearned revenue - Unearned revenues arise when the District collects regional appropriations in the current period, which relate to subsequent periods.
+Unearned revenue - Unearned revenues arise when the District receives regional appropriations or grant funds in the current period, which relate to subsequent periods and have not been earned.
 In the subsequent period the liability for unearned revenue is removed from the balance sheet and revenue is recognized.